Seasonal Inventory: Plan Demand & Avoid Overstocking [2026] 2026

 Expanding product lines to include non-seasonal items or services can help stabilize income during the off-season.
 By introducing versatile products that customers need year-round, businesses can avoid lulls in sales and reduce reliance on seasonal peaks.

-Clearing out seasonal inventory is essential to free up storage space, recover costs, and improve cash flow for upcoming operations.
-Effective liquidation methods include:
+Clearing out seasonal inventory is essential to free up storage space, recover costs, and improve cash flow.
+Dead stock costs 20-30% of its value annually in carrying costs — the sooner you act, the more you recover.

 Certain product categories are particularly suited for seasonal demand.
 Below are examples of industries and their key seasonal products: